 3. Acer Aspire 5 Slim Laptop – Best Budget Laptop

 An AMD Ryzen 3 3200U, 4GB RAM, 15.6-inch display, a 128GB SSD, backlit keyboard, and Windows 10 operating system.
 This touchscreen is cheaper than the Asus ZenBook which makes it a great buy.
-The wide palm area is ideal for writers.
+The wide palm area is ideal for teachers.
 It comes with a generous 7.5 hours of battery life.

 4. HP Spectre ×360